The 10 Best DigitalOcean Alternatives of 2020

 InMotion isn’t the cheapest DO alternative out there, however, the company strikes a very good balance between price and features.
 In fact, the main reason why InMotion’s prices are slightly above average is precisely because each hosting plan offers great value in return.
 I’m talking unlimited storage, free SSL certificate, a full security suite, domain emails, one-click backups, malware protection, and a 90-day money-back guarantee, among other things.
 And that’s just with the cheapest plan.

 InMotion’s shared hosting packages cost anywhere between $6.99 and $12.99 per month.
-The entry point is a bit higher compared to DigitalOcean, however, the price difference between each tier is only $3 so it’s extremely easy to upgrade to a better plan when the time comes.
+The entry point is a bit higher compared to other cheaper DigitalOcean alternatives, however, the price difference between each tier is only $3 so it’s extremely easy to upgrade to a better plan when the time comes.
 Unlike a lot of other providers out there, InMotion includes a solid website builder, marketing tools, and good eCommerce integration even with its shared hosting plans.

 Great Scalability and Options Galore